natebwangsut/natebwangsut.github.io/contents/projects/golang.md

 stack: ["golang", "encoding"]
 ---

-Discovered a bug in standard library, provide evidences and discussed with language maintainer to implement a fix to the encoder.
+Discovered a bug in the standard library, provided evidence and discussed with maintainers to implement a fix to the encoder.